4l3b/WorkTrack/README.md

   - Expected clock-out time
   - Remaining time in the workday
 - Adjusts calculations if:
+  - Actual break duration differs from the planned break
   - A session ends early
   - Work continues into overtime
 - Stores session data locally, so it persists across page reloads